 The Watauga Hotel burned down in the early 1900’s and soon after work began on the Watauga Inn built directly on top of the ruins of the old hotel.3 The Watauga Inn carried on much as the Watauga hotel, even including the cottages.
 However, in 1926, this hotel, too, burned down.
 Instead of rebuilding another hotel the land was gifted to the town and became a large central park.
 Only one cottage remains of the original Watauga Hotel.

 In the 1990s the town turned the cottage into the 1888 Museum.
 Between the end of the hotel in 1926 and it being turned into a museum it was used by various commercial groups, such as a realty office.
 Now run by the Blowing Rock Historical Society, it serves as a museum of the local tourism industry.
-The museum is divided into two rooms, with one holding artifacts from various famous hotels and attractions in the town's history.
-The other room serves as a relative replica of what it would have looked like in 1888 as a rental room.
-All the furniture is original from the period but is not the original furniture.
+The museum is divided into two rooms.
+Artifacts and text panels that describe Blowing Rock's early tourism are displayed in the front room while the the other room serves as a relative replica of what a rental room would have looked like in 1888.
+All the furniture is original to the period but not original to the hotel.
 The museum serves as a link to the first tourists who came here at the end of the 19th century and the businesses dedicated to serving them.
 The 1888 Museum is an iconic part of the tourism industry that has shaped this town nearly from its start.